CrowdNotifier/documents/README.md

 community as a whole can discuss the proposal and verify the claimed privacy guarantees before applications are deployed.

-## Changes with respect to v1.0

-The current version of the white-paper contains several improvements with respect to version v1.0 that we published here earlier.
-The cryptographic protocol has been changed significantly to avoid the need to reprint a new QR code after triggering a notification.
-The white paper itself contains a more structured analysis of the security and privacy properties, as well as a more extensive comparison with other deployed systems systems.

 ## New variants of CrowdNotifier

 We have recently proposed two new variants of CrowdNotifier: